- 4 minute read

 There are many stories of blondes in (ancient) history.
 Because blondes where rare, not to be explained and you could only inherit it from one or both of your parents, it soon became something divine and magical.

 While South Europe mostly counts dark haired people, most of the Greek and Roman gods were said to be “fair-haired” or blonde.
 Also kings and heroes in literature and writings are said to be blonde.
 In ancient Greece this was a stronger phenomenon than in ancient Rome.
 Even worse, in the early period of ancient Rome, blondes were associated with prostitutes, making blondes want to dye their hair dark.
 Later when the cultures of ancient Greece and Rome mixed, people saw being blonde as being special.
-In Rome, people died their hair blonde with pigeon shit!
+In Rome, people colored their hair blonde with pigeon shit!

 How many blondes are there in the world?